 From student to teacher

-Having graduated from Huge School myself as part of the inaugural class, I had the chance to get involved as a mentor and teacher on a number of occasions during the 6 years that I worked for Huge full time.
+Having graduated from Huge School myself as part of the inaugural class, I had the chance to get involved as a mentor and teacher on a number of occasions during the following 6 years that I worked at Huge.
 Two longer placements at the Huge Brooklyn office during the summer months of 2014 and 2015 meant that I was able to help structure the curriculum, teach classes, and mentor students.

 Hired full time